Kelly Clarkson Reunites With Original ‘American Idol’ Judges On New Talk Show

 Kelly Clarkson will reunite with the original set of American Idol judges during what promises to be a fun-filled walk down memory lane on her new talk series The Kelly Clarkson Show.

-Paula Abdul, Randy Jackson, and Simon Cowell will appear as a trio to help the first American Idol winner usher in the inaugural season of her talk series, set to debut this fall on NBC.
-The three judges were in part, the reason the singer and waitress from Texas rose through the ranks to be crowned the first winner of the then-fledgling talk show in 2002.
+Paula Abdul, Randy Jackson, and Simon Cowell will appear to help the first American Idol winner usher in the inaugural season of her talk series, set to debut this fall on NBC.
+The three judges were, in part, the reason the singer and waitress from Texas rose through the ranks to be crowned the first winner of the then-fledgling talk show in 2002.

 People Magazine confirmed the news.

-“She is how she is off-camera as she is on-camera,” Simon remarked.
 He then applauded Kelly for being smart in the fickle world of show business, stating that she knows exactly what she is doing in her career and what works and doesn’t work for her as an artist.

 American Idol's Simon Cowell, Paula Abdul & Randy Jackson Will Reunite on Kelly Clarkson's Show https://t.co/uihBdjVxBv